clockelliptic/next-blobs/README.md

   You will also notice two factory functions, `getItems` and `getItem` which can be used to build new contentful query functions.

+### 5. Update the API functions located in `src/pages/api/articles` to handle the shape of the new blog data.

-### 5. Permanently redirect the new blog's root path to the blog gallery root in `next.config.js`:
+### 6. Permanently redirect the new blog's root path to the blog gallery root in `next.config.js`:

 ```
 module.exports = withBundleAnalyzer({